-SGIX operates 2 route-servers (RS) in Singapore.
+SGIX operates two route servers (RS) in Singapore.
 Once peered with the RS, there is no need to maintain multiple BGP sessions with other members.

 Please note the following when peering with RS

 - Remove private ASN in the prefix advertisement

 - Prefixes stated in RFC 1918 should be removed.